thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Example:** In a healthcare assistant, one agent retrieves scientific papers, another summarizes them, and a third validates safety information before answering a doctor’s query.

 **Intuition:** It’s like building a newsroom: a reporter gathers facts, an editor checks sources, and a producer shapes the final story.

+**When to use:** Use when your RAG pipeline spans multiple steps (e.g., validation, summarization, synthesis) or must be extensible over time.

 These techniques are more than engineering tricks—they embody a deeper principle: **that language models are not one-size-fits-all reasoning engines**.
 When thoughtfully designed, RAG systems become dynamic, multi-layered intelligence platforms adaptable to the needs of your users and business.